openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 1. Determine the number of VPs returned in the VP Token and identify in which VP which requested VC is included, using the Input Descriptor Mapping Object(s) in the Presentation Submission.
 1. Validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided in the VP Token according to the rules of the respective Presentation format.
 See (#preventing-replay) for the checks required to prevent replay of a VP.
-1. If applicable, perform the checks on the Credential(s) specific to the Credential Format (i.e., validation of the signature(s) on each VC), if applicable.
+2. If applicable, perform the checks on the Credential(s) specific to the Credential Format (i.e., validation of the signature(s) on each VC).
-1. Confirm that the returned Credential(s) meet all criteria sent in the Presentation Definition in the Authorization Request.
+3. Confirm that the returned Credential(s) meet all criteria sent in the Presentation Definition in the Authorization Request.
-1. Perform the checks required by the Verifier’s policy based on the set of trust requirements such as trust frameworks it belongs to (i.e., revocation checks), if applicable.
+4. Perform the checks required by the Verifier’s policy based on the set of trust requirements such as trust frameworks it belongs to (i.e., revocation checks), if applicable.

 Note: Some of the processing rules of the Presentation Definition and the Presentation Submission are outlined in [@!DIF.PresentationExchange].